 The Abilene COOL Program began in 2007 and provided two counselors, one on each AISD high school campus, to identify students that need assistance regarding the college application process.
-In additional to assisting students in the completion of college applications, the COOL program organizes field trips to college campuses and helps students to find scholarships and funds for college.
-In 2010 and 2009, the program received contributions of \$280,493 and \$203,260 and incurred expenses of \$147,831 and \$122,014, respectively.
+In addition to assisting students in the completion of college applications, the COOL program organizes field trips to college campuses and helps students find scholarships and funds for college.
+In 2011 and 2010, the program received contributions of \$36,354 and \$280,493 and incurred expenses of \$165,112 and \$147,831, respectively.